 “There are a number of things that appealed to me as a CRA (Clinical Research Associate),” writes a DOCS member with said job title.
 “I liked the flexibility—you can work from a number of different locations… I enjoy working from home when I can.”
 Clinical researchers may also work in hospitals and medical labs; they may also travel frequently for their work.

-There is no “one size fits all” formula for becoming a clinical research—as mentioned earlier, this career field is full of variety.
+There is no “one size fits all” formula for becoming a clinical researcher.
+As mentioned earlier, this career field is full of variety.
 New or inexperienced employees often start in administrative or assistive roles before moving on toward setting up trials and collecting data, and then toward project management and design.

 If you are science-minded, detail-oriented, and have good communication skills, there are several options out there for you within the field of clinical research.
 Consider connecting with others within an area of the field that you are interested in to learn more about the specifics of day-to-day life as a clinical researcher.